Enome/enome.github.io/_posts/2014-04-07-lets-make-datepicker-with-react-js.markdown

 <img src='{{site.url}}/assets/datepicker/down3.png' />

-Now that our rows are added and the date we are scrolling to is highlighted the next step will be to move our `div.wrapper` 40 pixels up so the new date is in the middle again.
+Now that our rows are added and the date we are scrolling to is highlighted, the next step will be to move our `div.wrapper` 40 pixels up so the new date is in the middle again.

 <img src='{{site.url}}/assets/datepicker/down4.gif' />